lfishRhungry/zbanner/README.md

 And xtate support to result in a formatted item with standard and self-defined key-value field.
 This makes output modules to save results in various ways.

-Xtate could save results in text, csv and ndjson, etc.
+Xtate could save results in text, csv, ndjson, MongoDB, etc.
 You can write your own output module for better saving.

 ## Generate Modules